 Table 4: Continued Examination Companies with Petroleum Energy Activities in IRAN New companies on the list are shaded and in bold.
-(No companies added this quarter.)

 The following companies were removed from the IRAN Continued Examination List during the quarter:

 Removed Company Country of Incorporation No companies removed this quarter.